Nathix/roleplay/README.md

 	* Lifeguard
 	* Police
 	* Fire fighter(?)
+	* Some government jobs dont know any tbh.
+Could be like health inspection or some shit idk.
+	* Criminal(?)
 * Ability to buy houses
-	* Some form of government
-	* Criminal(?)
 * Car dealerships
 * Fuel(?)
 * User registration system